Rufus For Real

 spinach artichoke dip

-• Add a little heat — stir in red pepper flakes, diced jalapeños, or a splash of hot sauce for a subtle kick.
+• Add a little heat: Red pepper flakes, jalapeños, or hot sauce add a subtle spicy kick.

 spinach artichoke dip in a baking dish